onzag/itemize/docs/tutorials/airbnb/05-request.md

 }
 ```

-After we have done all this lets test our changes, by running `npm run install` and `npm run webpack-dev`, restarting then the server, and refreshing our page, we might then find this view in our menu:
+After we have done all this lets test our changes, by running `npm run install` and `npm run esbuild-dev`, restarting then the server, and refreshing our page, we might then find this view in our menu:

 ![Initial 0 Manage Units](./images/initial-0-manage-units.png)